 The CryptoPortfolio is analyzed and rebalanced on the first trading day of each month.

 As eToro is not a cryptocurrency-dedicated exchange, there are currently only a select few cryptocurrencies available.
 That being said, what they do offer is a pretty decent collection—more than some other notable names in the industry.

 - Bitcoin Cash

 - Ethereum Classic

 There are some real powerhouse cryptocurrencies listed there, and while Bitcoin is still king, it’s exciting to see Ripple, Litecoin, and Dash open for business on the exchange.
-Keep in mind that when trading on eToro, you don’t have actual access to your coins; you’re only speculating on the USD value of those coins.
+Keep in mind that when trading on eToro, while you’re buying the actual cryptoasset at the moment you don’t have access to your coins.
+You will only be able withdraw profits in fiat.